hapax/hapax.github.io/assets/chuzenji.md

 But while the parts may not know about ruin, the assemblage does.
 When an organism is sufficiently ruined, it dies; when enough shops close, and people move away, so does a town.
+When we are ordered composites, or ordered parts thereof, we cannot afford to let thermodynamics run riot.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake20.png" />